-This report provides the basis for discussion with UBID residents and ratepayers, as they look to make an informed decision on the future of the Union Bay Improvement District.
-While there is additional information that could have further assisted in our analysis as well as the potential for more in-depth discussion on specific topic areas, the report provides a comprehensive and unbiased view of the components and impacts of both options.
+This report provides the basis for discussion amongst UBID residents and ratepayers, as they look to make an informed decision on the future of the Union Bay Improvement District.
+While there is additional information that could have further assisted in our analysis, the report provides a neutral and unbiased view of the potential impacts and considerations of both options - conversion of UBID to CVRD services, or remaining as an improvement district.
+The referendum process provides the formal opportunity for UBID electors to determine how its services (water, fire protection and street lighting) are provided and governed into the future.